 The declare construct has two primary roles.
 The first is to change or set the default attribute values for a specific mathematical object.
-The secon is to establish an association between a 'name' and an object.
+The second is to establish an association between a 'name' and an object.

 '''

 interface MathMLdeclareElement: MathMLContentElement {

 attribute DOMString type;

-attribute DOMString scope;

 attribute unsigned long nargs;

 attribute DOMString occurrence;

 attribute DOMString definitionURL;

+attribute DOMString encoding;

 attribute MathMLciElement identifier;

 attribute MathMLElement constructor;

 };

 '''

-type A string indicating the type of the identifier.
+- type of type DOMString A string indicating the type of the identifier.
 It must be compatible with the type of the constructor, if a constructor is present.
-The type inferred from the constructor if present, otherwise it must be specified.
+The type is inferred from the constructor if present, otherwise it must be specified. - nargs of type unsigned long If the identifier is a function, this attribute specifies the number of arguments the function takes.
+This represents the declare element's nargs attribute; see Section 4.4.2.8.